Data Privacy Policy

 Furthermore, LinkedIn members can control the use of their personal data for advertising purposes in their account settings.
 To prevent LinkedIn from linking data collected on our website with your LinkedIn account, you must log out of your LinkedIn account before visiting our website.

 We have a profile on YouTube.
-The provider is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
+The provider is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ire-land.
+We have concluded a joint responsibility agreement with the provider and the standard data protection con-tracts will transfer data to unsafe third countries.
 Details on how they handle your personal data can be found in the YouTube Privacy Policy: https://policies.google.com/privacy?hl=en.
 Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
+See further the section Google General.

 9 Analysis tools and advertising